Rights of new immigrants – Legal information

 In addition, there is entitlement to a subsidy of rent expenses and housing maintenance paid by the IDF.
 The Ministry of Construction and Housing also offers participation in rent expenses, in addition to the assistance by the IDF.
 Apart from all these, there are unique benefits for lone soldiers; such as a long annual vacation for a family visit abroad, referral to adoptive families around the country (who host lone soldiers on vacations), and so on.

 Additional rights and benefits

 In addition to the rights described above, olim have access to many additional benefits, such as; health insurance and reduced fees to the health funds; scholarships; professional training; and assistance in finding employment.
 The latter is provided via the employment centers of the Aliyah and Absorption Ministry, scattered throughout the country.
 Note that if someone starts the Aliyah process while still in the country of origin, they can apply for many of the above benefits before arriving in the country.
 If you encounter any difficulties in determining your eligibility for a certain benefit, or in obtaining it, it is recommended to consult with an attorney specializing in immigration law, with experience helping olim actualize their rights.

 Legal assistance and counseling regarding making Aliyah and taking advantage of olim rights

-If you have a question or if you need assistance in actualizing your rights as a new immigrant, you can contact the law offices of Cohen, Decker, Pex, Brosh, specializing in Israeli immigration law.
+If you have a question or if you need assistance in actualizing your rights as a new immigrant, you can contact our law offices specializing in Israeli immigration law.
 The attorneys in our office have extensive experience in providing olim with legal representation before the various government authorities and courts regarding realization of their rights.
 You can contact an attorney from our office via the telephone numbers or email address below.